-The team arrives at its hotel site sometime before noon.
-Some examples of Day 1 activities include:
+The team arrives at its hotel site sometime before noon or, for virtual site visits, assembles in the virtual team room.
+Some examples of activities include:

+Team meeting

 Orientation

-Team meeting
+Overview of institution and its programs*

-Document/Evidence review
+Document/evidence review

 Interviews

-Presentation and oOverview of iInstitution and iIts pPrograms by iInstitutional lLeadership
+* The overview is an opportunity for the leadership to provide the site visit team with information and context specific to the institution and its programs.
+This overview may take place virtually in the weeks preceding the site visit.

 Day Two

-The first full day of the accreditation visit is devoted to document review and interviews with samples of all major interest groups -- faculty, administration, candidates, program completers, employers of program completers, district-employed supervisors, program providers, advisory boards, cooperating school personnel, and community members.
-The team schedule created by the institution must allow sufficient time during the day for document review and team meetings.
-Interviews should not be scheduled after 6:00 p.m. without agreement by both the Team Lead and the Commission consultant.
+The first full day of the accreditation visit is devoted to interviews with samples of all major interest groups -- faculty, administration, candidates, program completers, employers , district-employed supervisors, program providers, advisory boards, cooperating school personnel, and community members.
+Team discussions take place to determine where any issues may be and to plan for the next day’s activities.

 Day Three

-The second full day of the accreditation visit can duplicate the first full day.
-The team schedule created by the institution must include time for a mid-visit meeting early in the morning to permit the Team Lead to share with representatives of the institution (a) areas where the standards appear not to be fully satisfied, and (b) requests for additional information pertaining to those standards.
-Interviews should conclude by 4:00 p.m., if at all possible, to ensure the team will have sufficient time to conclude its activities.
+The second full day of the accreditation visit is similar to the first full day.
+The team schedule created by the institution must include time for a mid-visit meeting early in the morning to permit the team lead to share the following with representatives of the institution:

+Areas where the team is still not finding alignment to the standards

+Requests for additional information pertaining to those standards

+If possible, interviews should conclude by 5:00 p.m. to ensure that the team will have sufficient time for its evening activities.

 Day Three evening

 The evening of the second full day is set aside for report writing by the team and no other activities can be scheduled.
 During this time, individual members will report their findings about each program and the team will deliberate about its accreditation recommendation.
-Once the team agrees on the program findings and recommendation, the program reviewers, Team Lead, and state consultant will write their various portions of the report.
+The team may find it necessary to request last-minute clarification or documentation during this time.
+An institution representative should remain on-call.
+Once the team agrees on the program and Common Standards findings and accreditation recommendation, the team, team lead and Commission consultant will write their various portions of the report.
 If possible, a complete draft of the report will be completed this evening.

 Day Four

-The morning of the third day, the team meets at the hotel so that all members have an opportunity to read and comment on the draft report.
-As soon as all edits are completed, the team and state consultant will prepare to present a summary of the team’s findings and accreditation recommendation to the institution.
+The morning of the fourth day, the team meets in the team work room at the hotel so that all members have an opportunity to read and comment on the draft report.
+As soon as all edits are completed, the team and Commission consultant will prepare to present a summary of the team’s findings and accreditation recommendation to the institution.
+Team members are given the option to attend.

 Exit Report

-By mid-morning or early afternoon, the team lead and Commission consultant presents a summary of its findings and the recommendation to the institution.
-Team members are given the option to attend.
 The institution may invite anyone to attend this presentation of the report.
-Usually, the Team Lead and state consultant hold a private briefing meeting with the dean or director to provide a review of the report and answer any questions.
+Usually, the team lead and Commission consultant hold a private briefing meeting with the dean or director prior to the formal exit report to provide a review of the report and answer any questions.
+During the formal exit report that includes all institution representatives, as determined by the institution, the team will not take questions.

 Report to the COA

-one of sWithin one to two months following the site visit, the Team Lead will make a presentation of the team's findings during a regularly noticed public meeting of the COA.
+At the next soonest regularly scheduled COA meeting following the site visit, the team lead will make a presentation of the team's findings and accreditation recommendation to the COA.
 The institution may invite anyone to attend this public presentation of the accreditation team's report.
-The COA will make an accreditation determinationstate after hearing the report and accreditation recommendation from the Team Lead and a response from the institution.
+The COA will make an accreditation determination after its deliberation at a public meeting where the institutional personnel, team lead, and Commission consultant are in attendance to respond to questions from the Committee about the report..

-V. Special Circumstances
+V. Important Considerations